 Invoice2go has a straightforward inline editor that allows you to copy-paste your data without switching through pop-ups and tabs.
 It doesn’t have templates like the other generators and only a handful of currencies, but it is a simple generator that does its job.

-You may add your bank account, BIC/Swift, Reference, and Business ID, which is not a feature that all invoice generators have.
+You may add your bank account, BIC/Swift, Reference, and Business ID, which is not a feature all invoice generators have.

 Cons